jseo79/Ad-Tracker/README.md

 ## Testing Different Ad Blockers
 I tested AdBlock Plus, but you can test other ad blockers by doing the following -

-1. Installing a different ad blocker chrome extension to their local project directory
+1. Installing a different ad blocker chrome extension to your local project directory
 2. Editing the adBlockerExtensionPath variable in src/crawler.js to correspond to the new ad blocker

 Websites you want to test may also be changed by modifying urlsToTest in data/urls.json